sreevatsgit/Simple-Relayer-EIP712/README.md

-# Basic Sample Hardhat Project
+# Simple Relayer Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+## Author: Sreevatsan Komandur Sridhar

+This project demonstrates a Simple Relayer using Hardhat, upgradable contracts by openzeppelin and NextJS.
+The relayer uses 4 contracts namely: EIPBaseContract.sol, EIPMeta.sol, SafeMath.sol (Solidity version 0.8.0) and Storage.sol that were created using Hardhat and were deployed at the rinkeby test network.

 Try running some of the following tasks: